aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 matchingLines.saveAsTextFile(outputFile);
 ```
 8. Run your program again with the following parameters `nasa_19950801.tsv filter_output 200`.
-9. (Q) For the previous command that counts the lines and prints the output, how many splits were generated?
+9. (Q6) For the previous command that counts the lines and prints the output, how many splits were generated?
-(Q) Compare this number to the one you got earlier.
+(Q7) Compare this number to the one you got earlier.
-(Q) Explain why we get these numbers.
+(Q8) Explain why we get these numbers.
-10. (Q) What can you do to the current code to ensure that the file is read only once?
+10. (Q9) What can you do to the current code to ensure that the file is read only once?
 Hint: Use the `cache` function in Spark.